epernia/sAPI/README.md

 ## Documentation

+**NOTE:**

+This library is in construction!!

-**NOTE:** Always use the [released versions](../../releases) because these are tested all examples and the API documentation is consistent.
+Always use the [released versions](../../releases) because these are tested all examples and the API documentation is consistent.
 The master branch may contain inconsistencies because this library is currently under development.

 ### Included modules